Selflender logo Back to Data & Guides

 What are the differences between an ‘exceptional’ credit score and an 850 credit score?

 The exceptional credit range is a score between 800 and 850.
-Most people whose credit score falls within this range will enjoy the same benefits, regardless of having the perfect 850 score.
+Most people whose credit score falls within this range will enjoy the same benefits, regardless of having the maximum 850 credit score.

-Achieving a perfect score is definitely a worthy goal and creates a mindset of financial ability, but a perfect score is not necessary to experience the most elite benefits of excellent credit.
+Achieving the highest credit score possible is definitely a worthy goal and creates a mindset of financial ability, but a perfect score is not necessary to experience the most elite benefits of excellent credit.
 For example, most customers with a credit score of 760 or above can receive the best interest rates for loans or credit cards.

 Those in the “Exceptional” range of 800-850 will generally be evaluated the same, so there’s no need to “break your back” in order to achieve a perfect score when an 800 is just as excellent in the eyes of a lender.